rthoth/escriba/README.md

 # ![eScriba](logo.png)

 eScriba is a very simple solution to store any binary data locally or remotely.

+How is it work?

-It's a simple locally *API* data store and a micro webservice to share your data.
+Basically eScriba is a simple micro *API* data store and a micro webservice to share your data.

 ## Coming soon